 Can you meet this standard of perfection?
 Have you ever broken one of these commandments by action or word or thought?
 For example, have you ever lied (even a little lie) or have you ever stolen anything (including stealing time from your employer)?
 Have you ever spoken God’s name as part of a swear word?
 Have you ever felt hatred against someone?
 The Bible says that if we harbor hatred in our hearts toward someone, we commit the sin of murder by our hateful thoughts (Matthew 5:21-22).
 If we are honest with ourselves, we know in our hearts we are guilty of sin.

 Consequently, the Bible declares truthfully that all human beings have sinned, and therefore all fall short of the standard for entering Heaven.
 The Bible also tells us that there is only one payment God will accept in restitution for sin: spiritual death, which means spending eternity separated from God (commonly called Hell).
 God tells us in the Bible that He is perfectly holy and just, so He must do what a perfect judge is supposed to do: He must punish all sinners for sin.
 No amount of good works on our part can cancel out even one of our sins since God has set the payment required for sin as eternal death.

-So, if all men have sinned and sin requires eternal death, how can any man hope to reach Heaven?
+So, if all people have sinned and sin requires eternal death, how can anyone hope to reach Heaven?

 In the face of our hopelessness, the Bible brings us God's good news (also called the "gospel").
-This announces to all men that God, being rich in mercy, provided a way for men to enter Heaven.
-The Bible tells us in John 3:16 that:
+This announces to all people whom God, being rich in mercy, provided a way for people to enter Heaven.
+The Bible tells us in :